raystanza/raystanza.github.io/all_collections/_posts/2025-07-19-most-complicated-light-switch.md

 title: "The Most Complicated Way to Turn On a Light Switch"
 date: 2025-07-19 07:00:00 -04:00
 description: >
-  An imaginative deep dive into an outrageously over-engineered Rube Goldberg contraption—spanning quantum entanglement, whale migrations, drone swarms, and more—all to accomplish the simple act of flipping a light switch.
+  An imaginative deep dive into an outrageously over-engineered Rube Goldberg contraption-spanning quantum entanglement, whale migrations, drone swarms, and more-all to accomplish the simple act of flipping a light switch.

 canonical_url: "https://raystanza.uk/posts/most-complicated-light-switch/"